UNC-ChemNMR/CHEM-467-python-for-chemists/setup/2)-setup-jupyter-via-longleaf.md

 ### Let’s practice!

-1. Paste the following interactive python code into the empty code cell below our Markdown cell.
+1. Paste the following interactive python code into the empty code cell below your Markdown cell.

     ```Python
     # Example of interactive python code in Jupyter